 Early Origins of the Sorbie family

-Another 167 words (12 lines of text) covering the years 166 and 1662 are included under the topic Early Sorbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sorbie research.
+Another 84 words (6 lines of text) covering the years 166 and 1662 are included under the topic Early Sorbie History in all our PDF Extended History products and printed products wherever possible.

 Sorbie Spelling Variations

 Spelling variations of this family name include: Sorby, Sorbie, Sowerby, Sowerbie, Sowersby, Sorebi, Soreby and many more.

 Early Notables of the Sorbie family (pre 1700)